 As we floated between rapids with names like The Washing Machine, The Devil’s Toilet Bowl and The Three Ugly Sisters and Their Mother, I marvelled at a place that can only fully be experienced in this way.
 Sheer cliffs covered in emerald foilage towered on either side of the dark green water, baboons watched from the branches laughing at our white-knuckle antics, and a fish eagle sat in a tree, picking at the catch of the day.
 Apart from the daredevils in the boats, not another soul could be seen.
 This was bliss.
 Not the same bliss we had experienced on the Zambezi pleasure cruise along the calmer waters above the falls, replete with G&Ts and bathing hippos.
 Not the colonial, high-tea that the brochures advertised.
 This was the Vic Falls adventure we had come for.

 We had arrived in Zimbabwe a few days before, eschewing the fancy hotels and percale sheets for a little tent at the Vic Falls Rest Camp – one of the best campsites I have ever stayed at.
-Despite loving adventure, I find the actual putting-up-of-tents part of camping particularly challenging, but thankfully Gypsy Outpost had set up and kitted out our tent for us, leaving us to focus on our primary goal – enjoying ourselves and seeing in the New Year with adventure and fun.
+Despite loving adventure, I find the actual putting-up-of-tents part of camping particularly challenging.
+Still, thankfully Gypsy Outpost had set up and kitted out our tent for us, leaving us to focus on our primary goal – enjoying ourselves and seeing in the New Year with adventure and fun.
 We were all ready, sporting our Jameson Vic Falls Carnival armbands.

 The high flyers among us took to the skies in microlights or helicopters for a fish eagle’s view of what we had all come to see: Victoria Falls itself.
 Words cannot describe it, so I will not try.
-Perhaps the fact that it is one of the seven natural wonders of the world says it all.
+Perhaps the fact that it is one of the world’s seven natural wonders says it all.
 Or maybe the local name Mosi-oa-Tunya, which means The Smoke that Thunders.
 It simply left me awestruck.

-Standing at the edge of the falls with my mouth agape, I looked across the misty chasm, to neighbouring Zambia where more adrenaline junkies sat or swam in Devil’s Pool – a calm, protected pool on the very edge of the falls, just inches from where the Zambezi plunges into the abyss.
+Standing at the edge of the falls with my mouth agape, I looked across the misty chasm to neighbouring Zambia, where more adrenaline junkies sat or swam in Devil’s Pool – a calm, protected pool on the very edge of the falls, just inches from where the Zambezi plunges into the abyss.

 After soaking up the romance of the falls, we turned our attention back to our New Year adventure and the Vic Falls Carnival.
 We danced ourselves psychedelic at Zimbabwe’s first colour festival before welcoming in the New Year to the opening track of the Lion King thundering through the speakers: Nants ingonyama bagithi Baba!
 (Here comes a lion, father!).
 A torrential thunderstorm soon accompanied the music, but headline act Goldfish took it in their stride, playing “Oo, when we come together, no matter the weather” to an adoring crowd.
-The thunder rolled through the clouds and the rain cascaded down, but that wasn’t stopping the revelers.
+The thunder rolled through the clouds, and the rain cascaded down, but that wasn’t stopping the revellers.
 We had all come for adventure, and the storm was just another part of it.